WHAT IS AN ORTHODONTIST?

 Orthodontists are fully qualified dentists who embark on a further three years of university-based study and gain extensive clinical experience in an orthodontic residency program.
 The American Association of Orthodontists (AAO) is the organization responsible for this branch of dentistry.

 The orthodontist will recommend the best treatment plan for the patient’s particular condition based on panoramic x-rays and study models (bite impressions).

 Here is a brief overview of some of the treatments orthodontists may use:

-- Braces – The combination of brackets (fixed on tooth), and an archwire (which connects each bracket) are commonly placed to gently train the teeth into proper alignment.
-Dental braces can be made of metal, ceramics or clear (“invisible”) materials.
+- Braces – The combination of brackets (fixed on the tooth), and an archwire (which connects each bracket) are commonly placed to gently train the teeth into proper alignment.
+Dental braces can be made of metal, ceramics, or clear (“invisible”) materials.

 - Retainers – After the orthodontist has realigned the teeth using dental braces a retainer may then be provided to ensure that the teeth do not begin to move back toward their original positions.
 Retainers are generally worn until the underlying bone has reformed into the correct position.

 WHAT IS THE BEST TIME FOR ORTHODONTIC TREATMENT?

 Developing malocclusions, or bad bites can be recognized as early as 2-3 years of age.
 Often, early steps can be taken to reduce the need for major orthodontic treatment at a later age.

 Stage I – Early Treatment: This period of treatment encompasses ages 2 to 6 years.
 At this young age, we are concerned with underdeveloped dental arches, the premature loss of primary teeth, and harmful habits such as finger or thumb sucking.
 Treatment initiated in this stage of development is often very successful and many times, though not always, can eliminate the need for future orthodontic/orthopedic treatment.